Group testing: Basic description and terms

 Unlike many areas of mathematics, the origins of group testing can be traced back to a single report written by a single person: Robert Dorfman.
 The motivation arose during the Second World War when the United States Public Health Service and the Selective service embarked upon a large-scale project to weed out all syphilitic men called up for induction.
 Testing an individual for syphilis involves drawing a blood sample from them and then analysing the sample to determine the presence or absence of syphilis.
 At the time, performing this test was expensive, and testing every soldier individually would have been very expensive and inefficient.

 Supposing there are $n$ soldiers, this method of testing leads to $n$ separate tests.
 If a large proportion of the people are infected then this method would be reasonable.
 However, in the more likely case that only a very small proportion of the men are infected, a much more efficient testing scheme can be achieved.
-The feasibility of a more effective testing scheme hinges on the following property: the soldiers can be pooled into groups, and in each group the blood samples can be combined together.
+The feasibility of a more effective testing scheme hinges on the following property: the soldiers can be pooled into groups, and in each group the blood samples can be combined.
 The combined sample can then be tested to check if at least one soldier in the group has syphilis.
 This is the central idea behind group testing.
 If one or more of the soldiers in this group has syphilis, then a test is wasted (more tests need to be performed to find which soldier(s) it was).
 On the other hand, if no one in the pool has syphilis then many tests are saved, since every soldier in that group can be eliminated with just one test.

 The items that cause a group to test positive are generally called defective items (these are the broken lightbulbs, syphilitic men, etc.).
 Often, the total number of items is denoted as $n$ and $d$ represents the number of defectives if it is assumed to be known.